-If a student is considered a nonresident at the time of application, but later establishes California Residency, a Request for Residency Status Change and supporting documentation should be submitted to Admissions and Records.
+If a student is considered a nonresident at the time of application, but later establishes California Residency, a Request for Residency Status Change, supporting documentation, and proof of financial independence should be submitted to Admissions and Records.
 If it is determined that a change in residency is warranted, the change will become effective the following term.
 Students who miss more than one semester (excluding summer) will be required to submit an updated admissions application and will be subject to a residency review.